highfidelity/hifi-content/usefulUtilities/hiFiCalendar/README.md

 # Known Issues
 - If the occupants list needs to refresh, it will not get the current members in the zone area.
 It does this by sending a message to the zone client script to send over who is in there, however I can't seem to get that message.
 Will need to test further if this a platform bug.
+- Some timezone offsets may cause the day to wrap around.
+Will fix this to have normalized values for 0-24